Minneapolis Protest Breaks Out in Violence, One Dead

 Police made an estimated five arrests Tuesday night, police chief Medaria Arradondo said at a press conference early Tuesday evening.
 All five were burglary arrests at neighboring businesses.

-Asked about his decision to authorize the use of tear gas and rubber bullets, Arrodondo said that call was made after protesters entered the precinct’s secured parking lot, where cars with guns inside were parked.
-Damage to the precinct itself, he said, was concerning but less important than public safety.
+Asked about his decision to authorize the use of tear gas and rubber bullets, Arradondo said that call was made after protesters entered the precinct’s secured parking lot, where cars with guns inside were parked.
+Damage to the precinct itself, he said, was less important than public safety.

-“Yesterday, I directed our officers to practice restraint,” Arrodondo said.
+“Yesterday, I directed our officers to practice restraint,” Arradondo said.
 “That meant, quite frankly, that a building, a city facility, was significantly damaged.
 But I’d rather have that than our officers being involved in an encounter where either they would be hurt physically or one person from our community gets hurt.”

 The confrontation slowed to a lull as firefighters arrived to extinguish the AutoZone fire, with police lining up in front of the auto parts store, but crescendoed again shortly before 10 p.m. as protesters appeared to lob fireworks at the police.